-While we are excited to have you try Kalendar, please not that 0.2.0 is still an in-development release and that there will be bugs and missing features.
-We want your feedback — especially bug reports!
+We are excited to have you try Kalendar, and we want your feedback — especially bug reports!
 These will help us improve Kalendar as much as possible before releasing 1.0.

 It is now in the hands of distribution packagers to add Kalendar to their repositories.
 The most up-to-date and unstable version of Kalendar will continue to come from our git repository, and some users have gone ahead and started packaging builds of Kalendar coming straight from our master branch.

 - OpenSuse has a package on OBS (KDE:Unstable:Extra)

 - Fedora has two COPR packages (1) (2)

 - Arch has an AUR package

 - Neon has Kalendar packaged in Unstable

 We hope you enjoy using Kalendar as much as we enjoy making it, and look forward to what you have to tell us about it!